 - 2 teaspoons chili powder

 - 3 limes, zested and juiced

-- Puree the canned diced tomatoes, green chiles, yellow onion, garlic and cilantro in a food processor until it's all blended together.
+- Process the canned diced tomatoes, green chilies, yellow onion, garlic and cilantro in a food processor until it's all blended together.

 - Combine the puree and the rest of the ingredients (but not the cheese) in a large mixing bowl, cover, and then let it sit for at least 4 hours in the fridge (it's even better if you leave it overnight).